gvwilson/thirdbit/src/fiction/iffy/index.md

 like a cold metal collar around her neck.
 She put her hand on her throat, but all she felt was her own skin.
-Her stomach flip-flopped.
-Something was very wrong,
+As her stomach flip-flopped,
-but even as she thought that the sensation and the dream faded into nothing, leaving her blinking and a little dazed.
+the sensation and the dream faded into nothing, leaving her feeling dazed.

+"—just keeps getting better,"
+Wales was saying.

+Iffy blinked.
+"Sorry?"

+"I said,
+the news just keeps getting better."
+Wales swiped a finger over the screen beside him.
+A picture of him in a high-collared black kameez appeared with the word "WANTED" beneath it.
+"The Australians have decided that I'm responsible for what happened to the *Taroona*.
+Which is reasonable,"
+he added reflectively.
+"So now there's a warrant out for me.
+I expect I'll be arrested as soon as we reach Halley."

+"Oh."
+Iffy digested that for a moment.
+"Can Doctor Johel talk to 'em for you?"

+Wales smiled.
+"Even with the *Bengal* as a gift,
+I expect she's going to have her hands full saving her own skin."

-After a few minutes she made her way back to her cabin, not knowing where else to go.
+After a few minutes Iffy made her way back to her cabin, not knowing where else to go.
 She stared angrily at the ceiling for a few seconds, then picked up her nature book